Derby teacher arrested following child pornography investigation

-A Derby Middle School teacher was arrested Tuesday following an investigation into allegations of child pornography, law enforcement officials said.
+A Derby Middle School teacher and coach was arrested Tuesday following an investigation into allegations of child pornography, law enforcement officials said.

 Cody K. Chitwood, 37, a special education teacher, was arrested and taken into police custody on suspicion of two counts of sexual exploitation of a child, said Sedgwick County Lt.
 Tim Myers.